 My biggest fear in life is probably being in an abusive relationship.
-Because I know myself and how I fall fast and hard and deep, I know that I would be one of “Those” women.
+Because I know myself and how I fall fast and hard and deep, I know that I would be one of “those” women.
 The women who others question “why doesn’t she just leave?”
 I probably would not be able to leave.
 I can see myself being someone who easily falls prey to a man who I gave everything to who I simply want to forgive over and over and would do anything to change myself to make the relationship better.

 A woman gets married and ultimately surrenders herself.
 I know that the feminist agenda will push that the surrendering and commitment is equal both ways but it can’t be.
 Women generally speaking will always give more and have to give up more of them themselves.
 In a marriage, they are inherently trusting this man with their safety, their attention, their sexual pleasure, the right responsibility of finding a father for their children, And unsurprisingly, as it turns out, this degree of vulnerability is very easy to take advantage of.

 This clinic was a dramatic difference from the usual psychiatry I see.
 For one, it touched me on such a personal level to speak to these pure, pure women, whom I felt nothing but empathy for.
 I wished so badly to see them again and help them in any way I can and wish them the best.
 It was also different because these women’s only crime was being a woman.
 No drugs.
 No reckless behaviour.
 No attention-seeking gestures.
 No alcohol, ever.
 Almost nothing in their life that was solely for them, or solely for pleasure.
 All work, no play.
-In stark contrast to the repeated drug-induced ER presentations, which have clearly exhausted me to the point of lacking empathy for these poor decision makers any longer, these women had no fault of their own.
+In stark contrast to the repeated drug-induced ER presentations, which have clearly exhausted me to the point of lacking empathy for these poor decision makers any longer, these women had no fault of their own in developing their life-altering psychiatric condition.
 They are literally seeking to just survive a minimally decent life.

 It was a jarring experience, and while I didn’t think I’d ever feel “good” about going to the refugee clinic again, that very quickly changed.
 I got an email forwarded by the resident I worked with from the family doctor of one of the women I saw, for whom we started Prazosin.
 In less than 1 week, 1 unbelievable week, the family doctor described an incredible remarkable difference in the patient’s fear and anxiety behaviours.
 She was able to walk in public to get to the office, the nightmares had decreased significantly, and most importantly, she had hope that she might live a normal life again.